antonioscalaunina/ANTI-FASc/README.md

 Thanks to Roberto Basili, Francesco Emanuele Maesano, Mara Monica Tiberti and Gareth Davies for their precious contribution in the definition of the slabs database distributed along with this platform

-Thanks to Shane Murphy and Andre Herrero for their valuable contribution in developing and training to use the softwares used in the third module of the platform
+Thanks to Shane Murphy and Andre Herrero for their valuable contribution in developing and training to use the softwares composing the third module of the platform